jararias/splitting_models/README.md

 #### Testing dataset

-To provide an easy method to benchmark here the models, a subset of the BSRN validation dataset used in the benchmark paper is available in zenodo.
+To provide an easy method to benchmark the models, a subset of the BSRN validation dataset used in the benchmark paper is available in [zenodo](https://zenodo.org/records/10593079).
 It is easily accessible as:

 ```python
 import splitting_models.tests as sm_tests